June 08, 2021

 Finding watertight goggles that form a seal with easy-to-adjust straps that stay on while kids splash, play, and laugh can be tough.
 That’s why Frogglez revolutionary strap is so popular with kids and parents.
 The soft neoprene strap attaches to almost any swim goggles and helps keep them from leaking.
 Keeping pool water out of eyes is the best way to prevent irritation.

 Chlorine and other pool chemicals can cause all kinds of hair damage.
 If you swim for hours at a time, you could leave the pool with crunchy, damaged, or green hair!
 The single best prevention for all of these outcomes is to soak your hair with clean water before entering the pool.
 Saturated hair can’t absorb as much chlorinated water.
-Apply a conditioning spray as a barrier to absorption and protect hair further.

 Do you ignore the pool signs that say you have to rinse off in the shower before entering the pool?
 Many people do.
 It turns out that rinsing off before swimming is one of the most important things you can do to keep the pool from generating chloramines – those vapors that make the pool smell.